the-collab-lab/tcl-54-smart-shopping-list/README.md

 ### System Requirements

-To run this build and its dependencides, you'll need these in your local machine:
+To run this project and its dependencides, you'll need these in your local machine:

 - Node.js v18 or higher
 - NPM 8 or higher